fmaste/Haskell/doc/Free.md

 ```

 Where its kind and the types of the constructors are (remember the former is a
-type function and the latter are expressions functions that return a value):
+type function that returns a type and the latter are value functions that return
+ a value):
 ```haskell
 Prelude> :k List
 List :: * -> *